-- Student performance or growth on state-administered assessments and/or districtadopted assessments not included in the state accountability measures (e.g., commercial content area assessments, Advanced Placement examinations, International Baccalaureate examinations). - Students' performance or growth on school-or classroom-developed assessments in subjects and grade levels for which there are not available state assessments.
+- Student performance or growth on state-administered assessments and/or district-adopted assessments not included in the state accountability measures (e.g., commercial content area assessments, Advanced Placement examinations, International Baccalaureate examinations). - Students' progress toward graduation in the school using strong predictive indicators, including but not limited to 9th and/or 10th grade credit accumulation and/or the percentage of students that pass 9th and/or 10th grade subjects most commonly associated with graduation. - Students' performance or growth on school-or classroom-developed assessments in subjects and grade levels for which there are not available state assessments.